• Skip to primary navigation

 • Galería OMR

-Make sure you check the day before you go as sometimes, they swap the days around or may have special exhibitions.
+Like with most attractions in Mexico, be sure to check the day before you go, as sometimes, they swap the days around or have special exhibitions.
 Timing is the essence, especially if you only have one day in Mexico City.

 💡Smart Travel Tip

-Sunday is a great day to check museums as they offer free pass days.
+Sunday is a great day for museums as they offer free pass days, so you can explore world-class art and cultural experiences without spending a dime.

 Some are more advanced than others, but most of the street performers I saw in Mexico City have talent in their own right.